Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

     app.run(host="0.0.0.0", port=1337, debug=True)
 ```

-nothing interresting here, I also see in the passwd extract that there is 3 user , I might be able to exctract some .bash_history ?
+nothing interesting here, I also see in the passwd extract that there is 3 user , I might be able to extract some .bash_history ?

 .bash_history of document_user :